jaredcunha/UX-Strat-2014-Brain-Dump/Getting_a_Seat_at_the_Table.md

-# Getting a Seat at the Table
+# Laura Granka: Getting a Seat at the Table
-Laura Granka

 Google philosophy - focus on the user and all else will follow.
 UX was all about speed and performance.